Salmik/EasyCode/README.md

 ### Cocoapods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate RBKLiveness into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate EasyCode into your Xcode project using CocoaPods, specify it in your `Podfile`:

 For iOS Swift projects: